 We have friends that attend furniture auctions to purchase solid wood pieces of furniture.
-We were fortunate enough to purchase this dresser from them before anyone else was able to snag it away from them.
-There have been dressers that we have purchased that demand a particular design (or in other words, the dresser would not cooperate with our original design), and this was one of those dressers.
-However, at the end of the day the dresser looks fantastic and has become a versatile piece that can either function as a buffet or a dresser.
+We were fortunate enough to purchase this dresser from them before anyone else could snag it away from them.
+We have purchased dressers that demand a particular design (or, in other words, the dresser would not cooperate with our original design), and this was one of those dressers.
+However, at the end of the day, the dresser looks fantastic and has become a versatile piece that can function as a buffet or a dresser.

 Disclosure: The Sociable Home is a participant in the Amazon Services LLC Associates Program and other affiliate programs designed to provide a means for The Sociable Home to earn fees by linking to Amazon and affiliated sites at no extra cost to you; this page includes monetized links.
 Please see The Sociable Home's Disclosure for more details.

 We used the following supplies on this dresser:

 The first step was to remove all of the original stain from the dresser.
 Once the stain was removed--and the body was sanded--we applied a coat of stain to the top of the dresser.
 Unfortunately, the stain didn't take (it turned out extremely blotchy).
 As you will find with many of your DIY projects, your original designs can be dismantled by many variables, including the types of veneers the original manufacturer used.
 However, do not let this throw you off; go back to the drawing table and pick a design that will work for your project and with the particular variables that you have been handed.
 On this project, we decided to paint the top with mineral paint because we had already found that the veneer on the drawers was more accepting of the stain that we were using (this allowed us to keep the stain/paint dynamic wanted).